Deepen AI - Enterprise

 Auto detect target

 Our algorithms can automatically detect targets in the point cloud if the lidar channel data is provided on the configuration page.
-Please note the auto-detection might not work properly if there are a lot of flat surfaces, like walls, ceilings, etc., in the scene.
+Please note that the auto-detection might not work properly if there are many flat surfaces, like walls, ceilings, etc., in the scene.

 Add estimated extrinsic parameters